Morogoro Tanzania Travel Guide

 High risk, stay watchful.

 Drink only bottled, boiled, or purified water.
 Avoid ice.
 Eat well-cooked food, served hot.
 Peel fruits yourself.
-Avoid raw vegetables and salads washed in tap water.
+Avoid raw produce and salads washed in tap water.
 Practice frequent hand hygiene.

 Drink safe water only.